rojaence/space-tourism-website/README.md

 runs the next commands in a terminal

   - To install project - 'npm install'
-  - To run serve and compile tasks - 'gulp'
+  - To run server and compile tasks - 'gulp'

 ## Author